eriqande/genoscape-bioinformatics/README.md

 Eric's list of things to do:

-1. Add some lines to gzip the output after clone-filtering.
-(At least if we can use it gzipped further down the line.)
+1. Make it resilient to periods in the bird IDs.

 Introduction
 ------------